Bricktech2000/Lecture-Speedup/README.md

 - Left Arrow: `progress -= 5 seconds`
 - Right Arrow: `speed *= 4` while it is held down

-The script also displays the current playback speed and progress percentage in the top left corner of the screen.
+The extension also displays the current playback speed and progress percentage in the top left corner of the page.

+## Requirements

+- Any Chromium-based browser

+## Installation

+1. Clone the repository
+2. Navigate to _chrome://extensions_
+3. Click the "Load unpacked extension..." button
+4. Select the downloaded folder
+5. Click the "Load" button

 ## Usage

-To use the script with a local video file, run `index.html` in any web browser.

-To use the script on a webpage, copy the contents of the first `script` tag in `index.html` into the console of the webpage and run `consoleRun()` to initialize the script.
+To use the extension, navigate to a page containing an HTML `video` element and make sure the extension is enabled.
+Then, press the right Shift key three times to activate the extension in the current page.
+Once activated, the current playback speed and progress percentage will be displayed in the top left corner of the page.

 ## Supported Services